pri-tha/pri-tha.github.io/README.md

-# Hello everyone.
-This is my homepage.
+# Homepage of Pritha Sarkar.